Fecal incontinence: Types

-There is a continuous spectrum of different clinical presentations from incontinence of flatus (gas), through incontinence of mucus or liquid stool, to solids.
-The term anal incontinence often is used to describe flatus incontinence, however it is also used as a synonym for FI generally.
-It may occur together with incontinence of liquids or solids, or it may present in isolation.
-Flatus incontinence may be the first sign of FI.
-Once continence to flatus is lost, it is rarely restored.
-Anal incontinence may be equally disabling as the other types.
+uncontrolled passage of feces or gas.

 Fecal leakage, fecal soiling and fecal seepage are minor degrees of FI, and describe incontinence of liquid stool, mucus, or very small amounts of solid stool.
 They cover a spectrum of increasing symptom severity (staining, soiling, seepage, and accidents).
 Rarely, minor FI in adults may be described as encopresis.
 Fecal leakage is a related topic to rectal discharge, but this term does not necessarily imply any degree of incontinence.
 Discharge generally refers to conditions where there is pus or increased mucus production, or anatomical lesions that prevent the anal canal from closing fully, whereas fecal leakage generally concerns disorders of IAS function and functional evacuation disorders which cause a solid fecal mass to be retained in the rectum.
-Solid stool incontinence may be called complete (or major) incontinence, and anything less as partial (or minor) incontinence (i.e. incontinence of flatus (gas), liquid stool and/or mucus).
+Solid stool incontinence may be called complete (or major) incontinence, and anything less as partial (or minor) incontinence (i.e. incontinence of flatus (gas), liquid stool or mucus).

 In children over the age of four who have been toilet trained, a similar condition is generally termed encopresis (or soiling), which refers to the voluntary or involuntary loss of (usually soft or semi-liquid) stool.
 The term pseudoincontinence is used when there is FI in children who have anatomical defects (e.g. enlarged sigmoid colon or anal stenosis).
 Encopresis is a term that is usually applied when there are no such anatomical defects present.
 The ICD-10 classifies nonorganic encopresis under "behavioural and emotional disorders with onset usually occurring in childhood and adolescence" and organic causes of encopresis along with FI.
-FI can also be classified according to gender, since the cause in females may be different from males, for example it may develop following radical prostatectomy in males, whereas females may develop FI as an immediate or delayed consequence of damage whilst giving birth.
-Pelvic anatomy is also different according to gender, with a wider pelvic outlet in females.